makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 After this, you can configure your application to render the Pug template files.
 To accomplish this, you can update the application settings with the following properties:

-* views: This will determine the directory where the template files are located.
+* Views: This will determine the directory location of the template files.
-* view engine: This determines the template engine the application should use.
+* View engine: This determines the template engine the application should use.

 In addition to this, you can serve static files from the public directory using the `express.static` built-in middleware function.